younesbelkada/PosTER/README.md

 | Mean-F1 | 69.5 | **70.6** |

 You can also fine-tune on communicative attributes using our script (refer to our training wiki).

+### Evaluating the fine-tuned model

+Available only on TITAN dataset.
+Please refer to our [evaluation wiki](https://github.com/younesbelkada/PosTER/wiki/Evaluation-wiki) to understand how to evaluate your fine-tuned model.